Skip to main content

 const client = createClient({ apiKey: 'em_...' })

-// Listen for replies
+// Listen for replies - events are auto-acknowledged after your handler completes

 client.onReceive({